ironthree/repochecker/README.md

 # repochecker

+> [!WARNING]
+> The repochecker service has been decommissioned, and this project will no longer be updated.

 This repository contains the source and default configuration files for the `repochecker` service.
 It can read yum/dnf repositories (primarily targeted at fedora), analyze broken dependencies, remove false positives, take overrides from a configuration file into account, and serve the resulting statistics as JSON files and via a simple HTTP API.